groonga/groonga/doc/source/reference/commands/column_create.rst

-You can confirm that ``--match_columns _key`` and ``--query Alice`` are evaluated by the ``Terms.people_key_roles_index`` newly created multiple columns full text search index from log.
-Groonga reports used indexes in ``info`` log level.
+You can confirm that ``--match_columns _key`` and ``--query Alice`` are evaluated by the ``Terms.people_key_roles_index`` newly created multiple columns full text search index column from log.
+Groonga reports used index columns in ``info`` log level.
 You can change log level dynamically by :doc:`log_level` command.

 .. groonga-command